Your Supply Chain is Changing

 All this could have companies’ executives spinning their heads trying to figure out how to best navigate this fast-paced world of change.

 “Every business has a supply chain and it is likely rapidly changing.
 In order to compete and meet customers’ expectations, the flow of goods and services must be streamlined.
-Supply Change Expo focuses on providing education and solutions throughout the supply chain .
-Organizations face real disruption through increased international competition and changes in customer demands,” says Wes Scott, President and CEO of EventWorx Corporation, which is hosting the Expo.
+Supply Change Conference & Expo focuses on providing education and solutions throughout the supply chain .
+Organizations face real disruption through increased international competition and changes in customer demands,” says Wes Scott, President and CEO of EventWorx Corporation, which is hosting the event.

 “Ideally, we want to exhibit suppliers with cutting edge technologies like robotics, machine learning, autonomous and unmanned systems, asset tracking, hydrogen and battery powered vehicles.
 However, as this event focuses on the broader supply chain, we envision an event that also exhibits commercial real estate and land developers, warehousing, shippers, forklifts, racking, tracking, customs and more.
-With the broadness of this event, Supply Change Expo has the potential to be a very large event for Calgary in the years to come.”
+With the broadness of this event, Supply Change Conference & Expo has the potential to be a very large event for Calgary in the years to come.”

 “Our concept of the event is multi-layered.
 In addition to providing education and solutions to existing businesses ; a significant portion of what we want to accomplish is bringing focus to the growing number of manufacturing, logistics and distribution hubs around Alberta.
-Events like Supply Change Expo can greatly benefit regions by attracting prospective organizations to the area to see what a city can offer should they be in a position to expand to a new region.”
+Events like Supply Change Conference & Expo can greatly benefit regions by attracting prospective organizations to the area to see what a city can offer should they be in a position to expand to a new region.”

 According to Calgary Economic Development, Calgary is Western Canada’s distribution hub because it has the quickest and cheapest access to the greatest number of regional markets.
 Calgary offers modern and new infrastructure assets that include the Calgary International Airport, distribution centres near the airport and cargo transfer.